What and How to Enjoy in Princes’ Islands of Istanbul?

-Büyükada, the largest of the Princes’ Islands of Istanbul, carries traces of Greek and Turkish culture among its blue sea and green trees.
+Büyükada, the largest of the Princes’ Islands of Istanbul, carries cultural traces among its blue sea and green trees.
 The trip to Büyükada begins when the ferry docks.
 The Ottoman Neo-Classical movement is evident in İskele Square, the cafes and restaurants along the coast and the Clock Tower.
-You can explore the island on foot, by bike or carriage and you can also dine while enjoying the view of the island, famous for its historic and natural beauty, by going to Yüce Tepe.
+You can explore the island on foot, by bike, and you can also dine while enjoying the view of the island, famous for its historical and natural beauty, by going to Yüce Tepe.
 A walk around the streets of Büyükada is highly recommended too.

 Built at the end of the 2nd and early 20th centuries, the kiosks are a synthesis of western architecture and Turkish architecture.
 Many pavilions in Art Nouveau style can be seen by following the Small Tour path.